eclipse-tractusx/digital-product-pass/dpp-tutorial/README.md

 - This approach offers an in-depth exploration of the technical communication.

 &rarr; For the Developer Path, simply continue following this document.

-> [!NOTE]
-> Split into groups of five individuals, ensuring each group receives a sheet of paper containing a distinct Part from the  [test-data](./resources/test-data/carParts.json).

-> [!Caution]
-> Please dont change the given templates for digital twin, only change the provided placeholders

 ## Phase 1: Data Provision